Pennant Pen"nant noun [ Middle English

 wise or prudent only in small matters; saving small sums while losing larger; -- used chiefly in the phrase, penny wise and pound foolish.

-Penny Pen"ny adjective Worth or costing one penny.
+Penny adjective Worth or costing one penny.

-Penny-a-liner Pen"ny-a-lin"er noun One who furnishes matter to public journals at so much a line; a poor writer for hire; a hack writer.
+Penny-a-liner noun One who furnishes matter to public journals at so much a line; a poor writer for hire; a hack writer.
 Thackeray.

 puliall royal .
 Middle English